NVIDIA/spark-rapids-benchmarks/nds-h/README.md

 optional arguments:
-  -h, --help          show this help message and exit --range RANGE       Used for incremental data generation, meaning which part of childchunks are
-                      generated in one run.
-Format: "start,end", both are inclusive. e.g. "1,100".
-Note: the child range must be within the "parallel", "--parallel 100 --range 100,200" is illegal.
-  --overwrite_output  overwrite if there has already existing data in the path provided.
+  -h, --help          show this help message and exit --overwrite_output  overwrite if there has already existing data in the path provided
-  --replication REPLICATION
-                      the number of replication factor when generating data to HDFS. if not set, the Hadoop job will use the setting in the Hadoop cluster.
-  --update UPDATE     generate update dataset <n>. <n> is identical to the number of streams used in the Throughput Tests of the benchmark

 ```

 Example command: